openlab-at-city-tech/openlab/wp-content/plugins/mailchimp-for-wp/readme.txt

 9. Settings page for e-commerce integration with Mailchimp.
 Requires [Mailchimp for WordPress Premium](https://www.mc4wp.com/).

 == Changelog ==

+#### 4.10.5 - Jun 25, 2025

+- [Ninja Forms] Always show at least one list option so that onchange event fires properly (to load Audience fields).
+- Update third-party JS dependencies.
+- Optimize SVG icons for reduced file sizes.

+#### 4.10.4 - May 26, 2025

+- Improved context-dependent escaping in dynamic content tags.

+#### 4.10.3 - Apr 16, 2025

+- Update third-party JS dependencies.
+- Add message setting for when a form submission is marked as spam.
+- Log exact anti-spam rule when a form submission is marked as spam.
+- Handle potential Prosopo connection errors gracefully.

+#### 4.10.2 - Feb 28, 2025

+- Fix WPForms parameter type change causing a fatal error if using WPForms with a Mailchimp sign-up field.
+- Add Mailchimp data to Personal Data exporter.
+Contributed by [David Anderson from UpdraftPlus](https://updraftplus.com/).
+- Prevent PHP notices in lists overview on general settings page.

+#### 4.10.1 - Feb 06, 2025

+- Fix JS error breaking Ninja Forms edit form page when not connected to a Mailchimp account or account has no audiences.
+- Remove `sprintf` usage in hot path.
+- Lazy load `MC4WP_API_V3` class to save some memory and parse time.
+- Save a tiny bit of memory in autoloader implementation by not repeatedly storing plugin directory.
+- Remove unused setting key from default options.

+#### 4.10.0 - Jan 23, 2025

+- Bump required PHP version to 7.4 or higher.
+- Obfuscate API key the same way as in the Mailchimp.com interface.
+- Delete all plugin data when plugin is uninstalled / deleted via WP Admin.
+- Fix several PHP 8.4 deprecation warnings.
+- Address warning about translations being loaded too early if using Ninja Forms integration.
+- Run stored setting values related to user-facing textual messages through i18n functions to allow translating them through plugins like Loco Translate or WPML.

+#### 4.9.21 - Jan 08, 2025

+- [Forms] Rename "list choice" to "audience choice" in available form fields.
+- [Ninja Forms] Fix gettext being called too early warning in Ninja Forms base class.
+- [WooCommerce] Allow pre-checking of sign-up checkbox in Checkout Block.

+#### 4.9.20 - Dec 18, 2024

+- Fix Ninja Forms integration field no longer showing up.
+- Fix "link is expired" message because of missing nonce on button to dismiss API key notice.
+- [WPML] Added text_no_lists_selected to the config file so it can be translated.
+Thanks [Diego Pereira](https://github.com/diiegopereira)!

 #### 4.9.19 - Nov 11, 2024